 Looking for a hotel in Cairns which has a wonderful swimming pool?
-Let me show you the flashiest and splashiest.
+Let me show you the flashiest and splashiest of the best hotel pools in Cairns.

 I have my own biases and am definitely starting with my favourite Cairns hotel swimming pool, the gorgeous Riley Crystalbrook.